 Achieving proficiency in all three is completely feasible but it does require some time on your part.
 My suggestion for being able to speak clearly is to join a public speaking group such as Toastmasters.
 They're very low cost and you get a high return on your time/investment.

 Yet Another Language to Learn

 If you want to learn how to write well I'd suggest getting a copy of The Elements of Style.
 My first copy was a gift from a dear friend and it's made a difference in my writing.

-Finally, if you want to learn how to make high impact visualizations, I’d suggest visiting an Art Museum or at least look on the Internet for Zen and Wabi Sabi types of Art.
-I’m a big fan of the minimalist, but powerful visualizations, where less is always more.
+Finally, if you want to learn how to make high-impact visualizations, I'd suggest visiting an Art Museum or at least looking on the Internet for Zen and Wabi Sabi types of Art.
+I'm a big fan of minimalist, but powerful visualizations, where less is always more.